 There is an alternative, an open MRI scanner for those patients who are claustrophobic.

-I do want to share with the readers who visit my orthopedic blog about the outcome of my L4-L5 posterolateral spinal fusion and hemi-laminectomy with autograft bone and pedicle rod instrumentation, L5-S1 decompression performed by an orthopedic surgeon at St. Jude Hospital in December of 2010.
-Soon after this spine surgery, I began experiencing the worse sciatica pain and muscle spasms you can ever imagine.
+I do wish to share with the readers who have visited my orthopedic blog regarding the outcome of my decompression and fusion.
+A L4-L5 posterolateral spinal fusion and hemi-laminectomy, my own autograft bone with pedicle screws and rod instrumentation, a L5-S1 decompression was performed by an orthopedic surgeon at St. Jude Hospital, in December of 2010.
+Immediately after this spine surgery, I began experiencing the worse sciatica pain and muscle spasms you could ever imagine.

-I became suspicious that my surgeon failed in his attempts to perform a successful surgery and to alleviate my pain.
-As months went by, I felt I didn't get honest answers or real help from the orthopedic surgeon.
-In March 2013, I sought the medical advice form a noted neurologist in Orange County.
-I also had returned to pain management.
+I had become suspicious that my surgeon failed in his attempts to perform a successful spine surgery to alleviate my pain.
+As months went by, I felt that I didn't get honest answers or real help from the orthopedic surgeon.
+I sought the medical advice from several other orthopedic surgeons, neurologists, rheumatologists, and an internal medicine specialist in Orange County.
+I had no options left except to return to pain management.

 Patients assume they are getting the same results from any MRI scanner but they are being mislead by their doctors.
 You need to insist on it.
-On April 17, 2013, I was referred to the Newport Diagnostics Center in Newport Beach for their specific testing site.
-What is different is that they have a state of the art in magnetic imaging, known as the 3T Tesla Magnetic Resonance Imaging Machine.
-This scanner is considered to be the gold standard in the field of radiological imaging showing better quality and providing more diagnostic information in all areas of spine imaging.
-The 3T Magnetom scanner machine has a more finer detail in 3D sagittal and coronal reconstructions in neurosurgery spinal imaging.
+On April 17, 2013, I was referred to the Newport Diagnostics Center in Newport Beach at their specific testing site.
+What is sets them apart from other centers is that they have a state of the art in magnetic imaging, known as the 3T Tesla Magnetic Resonance Imaging Machine.
+This scanner is considered to be a gold standard in the field of radiological imaging showing better quality in scanning for abnormalities and providing concise diagnostic information in all areas of spine imaging.
+The 3T Magnetom scanner machine has a more finer detail in 3D sagittal and coronal reconstructions in both orthopedic and neurosurgery spinal imaging.

-The physician ordering this test may not know about it or advise the patient and be sent somewhere else.
-Unfortunately, you may possibly obtain less satisfactory and quality in scanning results.
+The physician who is ordering this test may not know about it or not advise the patient and be sent somewhere else.
+Unfortunately, you may possibly obtain less satisfactory and quality in radiological scanning.
 It really makes a big difference in the quality of the radiological interpretation when it comes to preoperative surgical planning.

-I am telling you about the recent results of my Tesla 3T MRI report which unfortunately shows problems with my lumbar spine
+I am revealing the recent results of my Tesla 3T MRI report which unfortunately shows adjacent lumbar segment disease.

 *Multilevel spondylosis with degenerative central canal stenosis moderately pronounced at the L3-L4 lumbar level.

-*Multilevel foraminal stenosis moederately marked at L5-S1 on the right.
+*Multilevel foraminal stenosis moderately marked at L5-S1 on the right.

 *L4-L5 postsurgical changes